Open-Cascade-SAS/OCCT/dox/specification/pbr_math.md

 Without it the visual appearance of surface becomes rough too quickly during the parameter's increasing.

 The second \f$G\f$ component is called **geometric shadowing** or attenuation factor.
-The point is that micro surfaces form kind of terrain and can cast shadows over each other especially on extreme viewing angles @ref ref_Heitz14 "[Heitz14]".
+The point is that micro surfaces form kind of terrain and can cast shadows over each other especially on extreme viewing angles [@ref Heitz14].
-**Smith-Schlick model** @ref ref_Heitz14 "[Heitz14]", @ref ref_Schlick94 "[Schlick94]" has been chosen as implementation:
+**Smith-Schlick model** [@ref Heitz14], [@ref Schlick94] has been chosen as implementation:

 \f[\displaystyle G=\frac{\cos\theta_l \cos\theta_v}{(\cos\theta_l(1-k)+k)(\cos\theta_v(1-k)+k)}\f]